top of page

 When you save a drum kit in-game to save slot to lets say "Slot 0" it will save the file in a subdirectory labeled that.
 Slot 1 will be Slot_1 etc.

-(PC) How to use custom MIDI soundfonts (Midi will be back soon)
+(PC) How to use custom MIDI soundfonts (Removed from v16+ Beta channel only)

 If you don't have any hardware MIDI devices for use with the game, there are plenty of ways and free third party applications you can use to change your default Windows MIDI sounds.
 Look on the web to find what app works best for you.
 Below is great free software that you can use to customize VRDUS.
 It has also been tested with VRDUS.